Building Lasting Connections Through Gentle Dental Care

 My Focus as a Dentist

 Dentistry involves trust and requires open, attentive communication.
 I need to understand a person’s desires and concerns in order to provide them with the ideal care.
-At the same time, my patient needs to feel comfortable talking with me and feel confident that I am hearing what they are expressing and respectful of their constraints.
+At the same time, my patient needs to feel comfortable talking with me and feel confident that I am hearing what they are expressing, while being respectful of their constraints.

 When I’m able to establish a connection with such an individual, and they learn that I am patient and extremely gentle, they are able to take control of their smile’s health!